The Pink Panther Strikes Again poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping The Pink Panther Strikes Again against these established plot points, we can identify how Blake Edwards utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Pink Panther Strikes Again within the comedy genre.

 Blake Edwards's Structural Approach